epfml/pax/README.md

 pax.tree_map(lambda x: x*2, tree)
 ```

-Note: we currently depend on `jax` for this functionality, but we would like to remove this dependency.
+Note: we currently depend on `jax` for this functionality, but we could use [dm-tree](https://github.com/deepmind/tree) instead to drop the dependency.

 ## Autodiff that looks like JAX